 Between 1989 and 2011, 2,510 stream miles were opened to the migration of fish in the Chesapeake Bay watershed.
 In the Chesapeake Bay Watershed Agreement, the Chesapeake Bay Program adopted a goal to open an additional 1,000 miles to migratory fish from this 2011 "baseline."
-As of 2016, 1,126 additional miles have been opened, marking a 113 percent achievement of this goal.
-About half of these miles were opened in Virginia.
-Just under half were opened in Pennsylvania, and the remainder were opened in Maryland.
+As of 2017, 1,236 additional miles have been opened, marking a 124 percent achievement of this goal.
+Fifty-two percent of these miles were opened in Pennsylvania.
+Forty-six percent were opened in Virginia, and the remaining two percent were opened in Maryland.

 The removal of dams, culverts and other barriers from streams across the watershed allows shad, herring and other migratory fish to move between fresh- and saltwater habitats, which is critical if these fish are to reach their historical spawning grounds.
 In fact, the abundance of some of these species in the region depends on streams that are open to their movement.